theokeist/wmaker/doc/REDESIGN_PREVIEW.md

 5. Switch to **Effects ▸ Animations & Effects** and choose easing curves for window moves and application launches; the pop-ups write their selection straight to the defaults database for the core to consume.
-Enable **Show window contents during animations** and pick a compositor (such as Picom) from the same panel to capture snapshots and let the Glide animation fade smoothly when a compositor is running.
+Enable **Show window contents during animations**, pick **Picom** as the compositor, toggle **Enable window shadows**, and use **Edit configuration** to inspect the Picom template that ships with Window Maker.
+With Picom active the Glide animation captures live content and fades smoothly while casting soft shadows.
 6. Hop back to **Icons ▸ Iconification Animation** and pick the new *Glide* style—paired with the content toggle above it drives the ARGB overlay used by the compositor-friendly minimize animation.